jesse-ai/ftx-driver/README.md

 # FTX plugin for Jesse

-This is the initial release of the FTX driver for Jesse.
-At the moment, it is only meant for importing candles and running backtests.
+This package is no longer required because FTX Futures are now fully integrated in Jesse.
+This repository will remain as an example for drivers.

 ## Installation
 Install by running: